ms-soil/biogeochem-processes/report-oilpalm.md

     ## [1] C1
     ## Levels: C1 C2 L1 L2

-The next part is key!
+The next part is key\!
 We are plotting our Data - days and mass, fit an exponential cuve and retrieve k, our decomposition rate:

 ``` r
 xx <- seq(0,605, length=1500)